fonk-apps/fonk-examples/guestbook/faas/fission/python/Readme.md

     Running setup.py install for pymongo: finished with status 'done' Successfully installed pymongo-3.7.1
 ```
-If errors are seen here, try the build a second time as sometimes network hiccups cause issues pulling down libraries.
+If errors are seen here, try the build a second time, as sometimes network hiccups cause issues pulling down libraries.

 ## Deploying the functions
 Now packaged and built, the functions are ready to be deployed: